 Now with some weight training experience under your belt, RPE based on RIR can be more accurately used; you should be able to tell with reasonable accuracy how many reps you have in the tank.
-For this reason, load progression will be based more on RIR than it is %1RM.
-The %1RM is more used as a reference.
+For this reason, load progression will be based more on RIR than it is %1RM, so I have stripped out of the article version for simplicity.

 Primarily you will be following the intermediate, “Wave Loading Progression” model for all lifts except for the isolation exercises, where you will use the “Double Progression” model and deload it as outlined every fourth week along with the other lifts.
 Intensity will go up over the course of a four-week cycle, while volume will come down.
 Like the novice program, each day of each week is progressed independently, meaning, you will not compare Day 1 to Day 2 or Day 2 to Day 3, but each exercise progression continues from the same day the previous week.

 I’ve published a detailed set of progression rules for you here and that is where you will find both the Wave Loading Progression and Double Progression models explained fully.

 You have a choice over the exercises you can use; click these to see your options at a glance→1.
 I’ve included links to tutorials on the exercises where I thought this might be particularly useful.

 |Day 1 – Lower Body|

 |Single Leg Variant 4||3||5 to 7||18||6 to 7|

 |Leg Extension||3||6 to 8||21||7 to 8|